induane/asinine-website/topics/articles/editorial/article_22.rst

 (but at least they allow him to take the fish?).
 Queue 2017, where James Damore challenges the biases within his own company:

   *I value diversity and inclusion, am not denying that sexism exists, and don't endorse using stereotypes.
 When addressing the gap in representation in the population, we need to look at population level differences in distributions.
-If we can't have an honest discussion about this, then we can never truly solve the problem.* – Page 1
+If we can't have an honest discussion about this, then we can never truly solve the problem.* – :ref:`Page 1 <gog_value_diversity>`

-This is the introduction to Damore's memo entitled, Google's Ideological Echo Chamber.
+This is the introduction to Damore's memo entitled, :ref:`Google's Ideological Echo Chamber <google_echo>`.
 It doesn't sound like the beginning of a right-wing, sexist rant that would get you fired and shamed by the ivory-tower media and their acolytes who regurgitate information without actually researching it themselves.
 The reason it doesn't sound like that type of bigoted memo is because it isn't.
 I've watched interviews with Damore since the firing and he doesn't seem like